msp-strath/cs208-logic/pages/halting-problem.md

 This page assumes that you have understood the [proof rules for quantifiers](pred-logic-rules.html) and [proof rules for equality](equality.html) pages and completed all the exercises there.
 ```

 One of the foundational results of Computer Science is that there is no program which can reliably tell if another program will halt on a given input.

-This page goes through a formal proof of this fact.
+This page presents a formal proof of this fact.

 ## Vocabulary